Determinantal Sieving: Conclusions

 \paragraph{Derandomization.} The task of derandomizing our results ranges from doable with known methods to completely infeasible, given the details of the application.

-In a typical application of our method, combining a polynomial $P(X)$ and a linear matroid $M$ over $X$, we have two sources of randomness: Finding a representation of $M$ and the Schwartz-Zippel step of checking whether $P(X)$ is non-zero.
-For many matroids and matroid constructions, a representation can be found efficiently, including uniform matroids, partition matroids, and graphic and co-graphic matroids, as well as the operations of dualization, disjoint union and truncation~\cite{OxleyBook2,Marx09-matroid,LokshtanovMPS18}.
+In a typical application of our method, combining a polynomial $P(X)$ and a linear matroid $M$ over $X$, we have two sources of randomness: Finding a representation of $M$ and the Schwartz-Zippel step of checking whether $P(X)$ is non-zero (including avoiding cancellations due to interference between multilinear monomials in $P(X)$, representing different bases of $M$).
+For many matroids and matroid constructions, a representation can be found efficiently, including uniform matroids, partition matroids, and graphic and co-graphic matroids, as well as matroids constructed from these using operations of dualization, contraction, disjoint union and truncation~\cite{LokshtanovMPS18,OxleyBook,Marx09-matroid}.
 Beyond this, there appears to be a barrier.
 A deterministic representation of transversal matroids would presumably also lead to a deterministic solution to \textsc{Exact Matching}, which is long open.
-Since gammoids generalize transversal matroids, and transversal matroids can be constructed via a sequence of matroid union steps over very simple matroids~\cite{OxleyBook2}, gammoids and non-disjoint union also appear difficult.
+Since gammoids generalize transversal matroids, and transversal matroids can be constructed via a sequence of matroid union steps over very simple matroids~\cite{OxleyBook}, gammoids and non-disjoint union also appear difficult.
 However, some progress has been made on constructing representations in superpolynomial time that depends on the rank~\cite{LokshtanovMP0Z18repr,MisraPR020repr}.

 For the Schwartz-Zippel PIT step, the obstacles are oddly similar.
 A polynomial $P(X)$ (over $\Q$ or $\R$) is \emph{combinatorial} if all coefficients are non-negative.
-In such a case, PIT can be derandomized using the exterior algebra; see Brand~\cite{Brand19thesis}.
-This is compatible with the extensor-based determinantal sieving used in this paper, hence some of our results can be derandomized.
+In such a case, PIT can be derandomized via the exterior algebra; see Brand~\cite{Brand19thesis}.
+This aligns with the extensor-based determinantal sieving used in this paper, hence some of our results can be derandomized, albeit at the expense of increased running time.
+More precisely, given a skew arithmetic circuit computing a combinatorial polynomial, we can sieve for a $k$-multilinear term whose support forms a matroid basis in $O^*(4^k)$ time, using the idea of lift mapping.
 However, for results that depend on odd sieving, or where $P(X)$ corresponds to a determinant or Pfaffian computation, derandomization once again appears infeasible.